“Science is the great antidote to the poison of enthusiasm and superstition.” — Adam Smith

 Requirements for the B.S. in Biology

-Biology majors are students in the College of Arts and Sciences, and are subject to its General Requirements and Core Requirements as described in the Creighton Univeristy Undergraduate Bulletin.
+Biology majors are students in the College of Arts and Sciences, and are subject to its General Requirements and Core Requirements as described in the Creighton Univeristy Undergraduate Catalog.
 Specific requirements for the Biology Major (B.S.) are given below.
 Progress towards these requirements can be checked with the Advise-O-Matic, but students are strongly counseled to discuss specific plans with their major advisor.